Optimally Integrating Ad Auction into E-Commerce Platforms

-\textbf{Theorem \ref{lem6}.} \emph{ For the sparse IAS, the relaxed inner problem of constrained problem can be constructed as a min-cost max-flow problem, and has a 0-1 form optimal solution. }
+\begin{lemma} For the SIASR, the relaxed inner problem of constrained problem can be constructed as a min-cost max-flow problem, and has a 0-1 form optimal solution. \end{lemma}

 \begin{proof} We still reduce this problem into a min-cost max-flow problem, shown in Figure \ref{network2}.
-In Figure \ref{network2}, $a_i$ and $o_j$ represent advertisement items and organic items, respectively. $s'_k$ and $s''_k$ represent the slots. $k_i$ is the node to restrict number of advertisements in group $i$. $s_k$ is the node to restrict that one slot only has one piece of content.
+In Figure \ref{network2}, $a_i$ and $o_j$ represent ad items and organic items, respectively. $s'_k$ and $s''_k$ represent the slots. $k_i$ is the node to restrict the number of ads in group $i$. $s_k$ is the node to restrict that one slot only has one item.

-The capacities of directed arcs are: except that for $s_kt$, $\forall k$, we require its flow to be 1, for $a_is''_k$, $\forall i,k$, the upper bound of capacity is 2, and for $k_it$, $\forall i$, the upper bound of capacity is $c$, the others' upper bound are 1.
+The capacities of some certain directed arcs (from right to left) are: for $k_it$, $\forall i$, the capacity is $c$; for $Aa_i$ and $a_is''_k$, $\forall i,k$, the capacity is 2; for $sA$ and $sO$, the capacity is infinity.
+The capacity of the others is 1.